Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Generating a VDI on distributed data

 \subsection{Phase 2: Parallel compositing of sub-VDIs}

-The second phase is to composites the distributed sub-VDIs stored on each \processing~to a single VDI representing the entire volume.

-At the end of phase 1, each ray has produced up to \numSupsegs \subsuperseg{}{} on each \processing~where it intersected the data.
-These need to be combined to produce a total of up to \numSupsegs supersegments for each ray.
-The first step is therefore to bring the sub-supersegments for a ray from each \processing~onto a single \processing~where they can be combined.
+At the end of Phase 1, each ray has produced up to \numSupsegs~\subsuperseg{}{} on each \processing~where it intersects the data.
+These need to be merged to produce a total of up to \numSupsegs~supersegments for each ray.
+The first step is therefore to bring all \subsuperseg{}{} of a ray from all \processings~onto a single \processing~where they can be composited.